Mahabodhi Temple: Current status and management

 In June 2002, the Mahabodhi Temple became a UNESCO World Heritage Site.
-All finds of religious artifacts in the area are legally protected under the Treasure Trove Act of 1878.
+All finds of religious artefacts in the area are legally protected under the Treasure Trove Act of 1878.

-The temple's head monk, Bhikkhu Bodhipala, resigned in 2007 after he was charged with cutting the branches of Holy Bodhi Tree on a regular basis and selling them to foreigners for significant amounts of money.
+The temple's head monk, Bhikkhu Bodhipala, resigned in 2007 after he was charged with cutting the branches of Mahabodhi tree on a regular basis and selling them to foreigners for significant amounts of money.
 A newspaper alleged that wealthy Thai buyers bought a branch with the cooperation of senior members of the temple's management committee.
 While the temple's spokesman stated that botanists had pruned the tree, the Bihar home secretary ordered the tree examined.
 A criminal charge was filed against Bodhipala.
 If convicted, Bodhipala would be subject to at least 10 years' imprisonment.

 Following the expiration of the committee's term in September 2007, Bihar's government delayed appointing a new Committee and the district magistrate administered the temple pending such appointment.
-Eventually, on May 16, 2008 the government announced the appointment of a new Temple Management Committee.
+Eventually, on May 16, 2008, the government announced the appointment of a new Temple Management Committee.

 As of June 2017, the Temple's head monk was Bhikkhu Chalinda.

 Recent events

 In 2013, the upper portion of the temple was covered with 289 kg of gold.
-The gold was a gift from the King of Thailand and devotees from Thailand, and installed with the approval of the Archaeological Survey of India.
+The gold was a gift from the King of Thailand and devotees from Thailand and installed with the approval of the Archaeological Survey of India.